DavidMercier/NIMS/doc/models.rst

    *Figure 10 : Evolution of K in function of m.*

-Find here the |matlab| function to calculate the CSM corrections to apply on depth, load and stiffness:
+Find here the |matlab| function to calculate the corrections to apply on depth, load and stiffness during dynamic nanoindentation:
 `CSM_correction.m <https://github.com/DavidMercier/NIMS/blob/master/Matlab_Code/CSM_correction.m>`_.

 Find here the |matlab| function to calculate the constant :math:`K` in function of :math:`m`: